-In its almost 20 years of operations, the Sahara Group has witnessed an unfolding expansion story that transcends global markets and borders.
-The Group continues to play a leading role in the midstream, downstream, upstream, infrastructure and power sectors, bringing energy to life in the process.
+In its over 20 years of operations, the Sahara Group has witnessed an unfolding expansion story that transcends global markets and borders.
+The Group continues to play a leading role in the Energy Value chain (Power, Oil & Gas) and infrastructure development sectors, bringing energy to life in the process.